Connected components of the strata of the moduli space of meromorphic differentials: Higher genus case: minimal stratum

-When all degree of zeroes (and poles) are even, then Lemma~11 in \cite{KoZo} shows that cases b) and c) corresponds to different spin structure, so are a different connected component.
+When all degree of zeroes (and poles) are even, then Lemma~11 in \cite{KoZo} shows that cases b) and c) correspond to different spin structures, so are a different connected components.
 This is also true for $\mathcal{H}(n,-1,-1)$ by Section~\ref{spin:poles:simples}.

 The arguments of the two previous paragraphs proves the result for Cases (1), (2) and (3).
-Remark that Riemann-Roch theorem implies that $n-2g=\sum_i p_i-2$.
+Remark that $(n-2g)-\sum_i p_i=-2$.

 For Case $(4)$, Proposition~\ref{min:strat:odd:poles:or:non:hyp} shows that there are at most two connected components.
 Since $n-2g=2p-2>0$, Case~$a)$ corresponds to a hyperelliptic component while $b)$and $c)$ do not correspond to a hyperelliptic component.
 So there are at least two components.
 Since there are odd degree poles, $b)$ and $c)$ correspond to the same component by Proposition~\ref{min:strat:odd:poles:or:non:hyp}.
 So there are two components.